telekom/testerra-xray-connector/README.md

 }
 ```

-If you create new test issues, Xray connector will use the method `getDefaultTestIssueSummery` for generate new issue summary.
+If you create new test issues, Xray connector will use the method `getDefaultTestIssueSummery` to generate a new issue summary.

-In the example above new created test issues get the summery according the format `<TestClass_TestMethod>` like `MyTestClass_testSomething`.
+In the example above new created test issues get the summary according to the format `<TestClass_TestMethod>` , e.g. `MyTestClass_testSomething`.

 #### Updating existing entities

 The `XrayMapper` also provides callbacks for updating entities.

-To update Xray testsets and test issues you have to allow to create new issues (see [Creating new entities](#creating-new-entities)).
+To update Xray testsets and test issues you have to allow creating new issues (see [Creating new entities](#creating-new-entities)).

 ```java
 public class GenericMapper implements XrayMapper {